qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how long does it take once you unsubscribe i'm still getting all the emails i unsubscribed from
 - please unsubscribe me
 - how do a unsubscribe
 - please unsubscribe me just want email
-- unsubscribe me
-- unsubscribe please
-- please unsubscribe me from this list
-- unsubscribe this email please
-- how do i unsubscribe to emails i don't want to receive if there is no unsubscribe option
-- i unsubscribe to emails and still get them
-- how do i unsubscribe to emails the features only came up once and i can't find how to unsubscribe any more
-- unsubscribed
 - remove me unsubscribe
 - this app does not unsubscribe my emails i am still getting emails from the ones that i have unsubscribed too
 - can't unsubscribe